Chios island, Greece is the 5th largest island in the country and is situated in the Northern Aegean sea off the coast of Turkey.

 Further reading: A vacation in Turkey and Greece – a complete itinerary

 Nearby is the lovely fishing village of Lagada where Nostos is one of the best on the island.
-Ano Kardamyla is in a hilltop village about Lagada which has a lovely town square with huge plane trees and its where you will find Geragides.
+Ano Kardamyla is in a hilltop village near Lagada which has a lovely town square with huge plane trees, and it is where you will find Geragides.
 Be sure to order the goat in tomato sauce!